diminDDL/EL_driver/README.md

 This repository contains code required to drive and stream your display to an EL display with a 4 bit parallel HS VS interface.
 Including 50% pixel brightness through PWM dimming.

+More info can be found in the writeup on my website [here](https://dmytroengineering.com/content/projects/how-i-went-about-el-display).

 See it in action here:

 [![YouTube video](https://img.youtube.com/vi/tvotsRGWCcw/0.jpg)](https://www.youtube.com/watch?v=tvotsRGWCcw)